elden2/victor-hugo/site/content/blog/MNIST.md

 Too much smaller, and this might take too long to converge.

-It looks like we're still gaining accuracy with more iteratins though, so lets up the number of iterations up to 200, and see what we get.
+It looks like we're still gaining accuracy with more iterations though, so lets up the number of iterations up to 200, and see what we get.

 ![200 Iterations](/img/alpha_200iter.png)

 It doesn't look like 200 iterations is helping us all that much.
-It's a bit scattered still, so a slightly smaller learning rate probobably wouldn't hurt.
+It's a bit scattered still, so a slightly smaller learning rate probably wouldn't hurt.

 Lets use .000007 learning rate and 200 iterations (it runs pretty fast as it is, so time isn't an issue) on test set and see our final accuracy.